Do I actually have knotweed?

 • Red bistort

-• Bright ‘grass’ green colour
+• Leaves are a bright ‘grass’ green colour

-• Shovel shaped with pointed tip
+• Leaves are shovel shaped at their base with a pointed tip

-• Form a zig-zag pattern
+• Leaves grow from stems in a distinct zig-zag pattern

 Close up of knotweed leaves